Beautiful Lakes in Pakistan

 5. Which is the deepest Lake in Pakistan?

-Ans: Karambar Lake is one of the most beautiful lakes in Pakistan, also considered the deepest lake in the valley, with a maximum and mean depth of 55m and 17.08m, respectively.
+Ans: Karambar Lake is one of the most beautiful lakes in Pakistan and is also considered the deepest lake in the valley.
+Its maximum and mean depths are 55m and 17.08m, respectively.

 Conclusion